 - Acting for refrigeration engineers in multi-party litigation arising out of frost heave at a food storage and distribution facility.

-- Acting in a claim against structural engineers arising out of the piling design for a basement car park in Guernsey.
+- Defending a claim against structural engineers arising out of the piling design for a basement car park in Guernsey.
 The case involved difficult issues as to the identification of and responsibility for temporary works.

 - Acting for architects on a £2 million claim arising out of the redevelopment of commercial premises in London W1.

-- Acting for structural engineers in a £2 million claim arising out of the collapse of a 200-year old retaining wall during groundworks.
+- Defending structural engineers in a £2 million claim arising out of the collapse of a 200-year old retaining wall during groundworks.

-- Acting for offshore trust in claim against structural surveyors concerning dry rot in large country house (Republic International Trust c v Fletcher Ramos).
+- Acting for offshore trust on a succcessful claim against structural surveyors concerning dry rot in a large country house (Republic International Trust c v Fletcher Ramos).

 - Jarvis v.
 Castle Wharf Development Limited Lloyd's Rep PN 308: Acting for architects in claim concerning planning difficulties at a landmark office and leisure development in Nottingham.

 - Hoadley v.
 JR Edwards PNLR 41: Acting for building surveyors in an action concerning the structural stability of a half-timbered property of unusual design.

 - Capital & Counties and Digital v.
 John D Laing & Ors (1997): Acting for architects in £25 million claim concerning a design and build contract for an office development which was destroyed by fire.